kumar-indo/phone/README.md

     to achieve the same in a single command

+5. I've used `rubocop` to lint the code to and have a consistent coding style

 ## API

 While in development all api calls are made to `http://localhost:3000`

 1. Assign a random number

    Make a `POST` request to `/sim_cards` with the following body

    ```